ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 2. Then finish the pre-coded click event to console.log the result of the function.

 ## Challenge:
 Explore these functions on your own and get a feel of what they can do.
-Use the pre-coded finctions you just created and switch up the classes and such.
+Use the pre-coded functions you just created and switch up the classes and such.